Xqhare/Mawu/README.md

 ## `MawuValue`
 Mawu uses the `MawuValue` enum to represent the different types of values that can be found in JSON and CSV files.

-Both the CSV parser and the JSON parser use a different subset of this enum to represent the different types of values.
+Both the CSV and the JSON modules use a different subset of this enum to represent the different types of values.
 The difference is slight however, as only the `array` and `object` are different at all, and are represented as `MawuValue::CsvArray` and `MawuValue::CsvObject` for the CSV parser, and `Mawu::Array` and `Mawu::Object` for the JSON parser.
 The `CsvArray` and `CsvObject` types are only ever used by the CSV parser as return values. `CsvArray` is used to return a headless CSV file, and `CsvObject` is used to return a headed CSV file.
+Because CSV files do not implement arrays or objects in the same way as JSON files, the `CsvArray` and `CsvObject` types are never used in the JSON module and they will never contain a value of type `MawuValue::Array` or `MawuValue::Object`.

-Mawu supports only 64-bit systems, and all numbers parsed by Mawu are returned in a `_64` type, e.g. `u64` or `f64`.
+Mawu supports only 64-bit systems, and all numbers parsed by Mawu are stored in a `_64` type, e.g. `u64`, `f64` or `i64`.

-`MawuValue` implements the `std::fmt::Display` trait, which allows you to print the value by using `{}`.
+This also means that Mawu does not support `u128` or `i128`.

 ### Convenience Functions
 Mawu provides convenience functions for all types in the form of `is_{MawuValue}`, `as_{MawuValue}` and `to_{MawuValue}` functions.